Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Statistical Decision Theory

-Decisions also need to be made for items.
-When there is sufficient evidence suggesting that an item is compromised, then we want to remove it from the item pool to maintain the quality of the pool.
-As mentioned earlier, this decision problem faces the trade-off between the financial cost for item pool replenishment and the need of maintaining the quality of the item pool.
-We make two remarks.
+The compound decision theory developed above can be adapted to the detection of outlying items, based on the posterior probabilities for the item-specific binary indicators $\eta_j$.
+In the application to the detection of item preknowledge, when there is sufficient evidence suggesting that an item is compromised, it should be removed to maintain the quality of the item pool.
+This decision problem faces a trade-off between the financial cost for item pool replenishment and the need of maintaining the quality of the item pool.
+For high-stake tests, test fairness is usually the first priority and thus false negatives may have a more significant consequence than false positives.
+In that case, it becomes more sensible to minimise the local FDR, under the constraint that the local FNR is below a suitable threshold (e.g., 1\%). }

-First, the Bayesian decision framework is still suitable here for handling the trade-off.
-Similar as in Section~\ref{subsec:bayesdec}, by setting relative costs of a false positive (i.e., a noncompromised item flagged as compromised) and a false negative (i.e., failing to flag a compromised item), a Bayes risk can be defined and the corresponding optimal decision can be obtained based on the posterior distribution $P(\eta_j = 1\vert \YY)$ under model $\mathcal M_1$ or $P(\eta_j = 1\vert \YY, \mathbf T)$ under model $\mathcal M_2$.

-Second, compound decision rule can also be developed.
-Here, a false negative error results in the use of a leaked item in tests, which tends to be more detrimental than a false positive one for the testing industry.
-It is thus sensible to control the false negative proportion which is the proportion of compromised items in the remaining ones.
-Then similar to the developments in Section~\ref{subsec:compound}, local FDR and local FNR can be defined for the compound decision on items and a similar procedure can be developed that controls local FNR to be below a given threshold (e.g., 1\%) and in the meantime minimizes the local FDR.